sebsikora/satellite_terminal/README.md

 ### Parent process

-The parent process spawns the child process by instantiating a SatTerm_Server.
-The server constructor is passed an identifier string and the path to the child process binary as arguments.
+In the parent process, we spawn the child process by instantiating a `SatTerm_Server`.
+At a minimum, we pass the server constructor an identifier string and a string comprising the path to the child process binary as arguments.
+We can set the third (optional) boolean argument to `false` to hide console information and error messages for both parent and child process.

-By default two named pipes will be created to form a tx-rx pair, but an arbitrary of tx and rx named pipes can be created if desired.
+The fourth (optional) argument is a vector of `Port` identifiers.
+By default a single send-receive pair of FIFOs will be created, accessed via a single corresponding `Port` ("comms") instantiated by each of the `SatTerm_Server` and `SatTerm_Client`.
+If desired we can specify an arbitrary number of additional `Port` identifiers here.
 <br />

 ```cpp